Jaaz7/home-cooked-harmony/README.md

   - ### Database Scheme
     Models
     - AllAuth User Model<br>
-      Django Allauth, the User model is the default user model provided by the Django authentication system.
+      Django Allauth, the User model is the default user model provided by the Django authentication system.<br><br>
-      The User entity has a one-to-many relationship with the Post identity.<br><br>
     - Post Model<br>
       A model created for the purpose of storing post information in an online database.<br><br>
     - Comment Model<br>